WELCOME TO

 COMMUNITY PRAYERS

-Let us pray for the healing of Lina Groulx, Glenda Hadloc, Charles Hebert, Ed & Diane Dunn, Generoso Jacinto, Claire Kiruhira, Charity Marohombsar, Feliza Daiz, Michael & Arnita Sabong, Maxima de Leon, Jack Beltran, Nelia Samonte, Rosie Nabong, Maximilia Arano, Kier Gabriel Villanueva, Marlyn Serrano, Magdalena, Samaniego, Frank Barrett, Theresa Akan & Chris Finnerty.
+Let us pray for the healing of Pope Francis, Lina Groulx, Glenda Hadloc, Charles Hebert, Ed & Diane Dunn, Generoso Jacinto, Claire Kiruhira, Michael & Arnita Sabong, Maxima de Leon, Charity Marohombsar, Feliza Daiz, Jack Beltran, Nelia Samonte, Rosie Nabong, Maximilia Arano, Kier Gabriel Villanueva, Marlyn Serrano, Magdalena, Samaniego, Frank Barrett, Theresa Akan, Chris Finnerty and Bradley Ken.

 Note: We welcome your prayer requests.
 Please let us know by contacting our Parish Office at tel.
 613-695-6079 (temporary) or via email at assumptionparishchurch@outlook.com.